wilsonliaows/docs/features/callable-recipes.md

 [

 Next, create your set of actions for the recipe.
-For this example you would create a set of standard de-duplication stpes, Run a search, and if search gives no results, create a customer, if exisiting customer found, update customer.
-For a sample recipe, click here https://www.workato.com/recipes/485991
+For this example you would create a set of standard de-duplication steps, Run a search, and if search gives no results, create a customer, if exisiting customer found, update customer.
+For a sample recipe, click [here](https://www.workato.com/recipes/485991).

 **Step 2: Call recipe**

 Create a recipe that requires the logic from the callable recipe we created earlier.
-Set up the trigger as required, and when created the actions you need.
+Set up the trigger as required, and then create the actions you need.
 When you need to call the callable recipe, simply click on Add a new step, select **call recipe**, choose the recipe you created earlier, and you will see the fields from your **input schema** appear.
 Simply drag and drop the required pills and you'll be good to go!

 ![CallableRecipeTrigger0](/assets/images/features/Callable Recipes/Call Recipe Action.png)